errard70101/SSQ_Election/README.md

 1. counterfactual_total_price_change.py: calculate the counterfactual market share when the prices of all transportation modes change.

+2. counterfactual_absentee_voting.py: calculate the counterfactual market share when absentee voting is allowed.

 2. counterfactual_no_HSR.py: calculates the counterfactual market share when High Speed Rail (HSR) does not exist.

 3. BLP_market_share.py: a script to calculate predicted market share.